berangeregallais/neolens-docs/docs/1-getting-started/rate-limiting.md

 - Complying with GDPR and healthcare data privacy regulations
 - Ensuring fair and auditable access across different roles and institutions

-Need a higher rate limit?
+Need a higher rate limit ?
 Contact our support team or refer to your SLA.